 How to collect your vendors’ information?

 Gathering the information is key.
-The basic details should include the business name, address, contact information, licences and insurance documentation, details for banking, and details of the reps you’ll be in contact with.
+The basic details should include the business name, address, contact information, licenses and insurance documentation, details for banking, and details of the reps you’ll be in contact with.

 Take advantage of the technology at your disposal and see how automated processes can help your business.
 There are plenty of guides and ideas on how exactly to tweak any form for your specific needs.
 Ensure that the process is also just as easy for those you are requesting the forms from.
 If you feel the need to work more efficiently, then set up a demo to see how we can work for you.